 - Pull with both hands in short jerking motions until the carpet on the whole step comes loose.

 - When you have the carpet detached from the first step, cut it with your utility knife if it hasn’t already separated.
-Roll it up, being real careful as there are probably lots of tacks and staples in it, and tape it with duck tape and set it aside for the trash man.
+Roll it up, being really careful as there are probably lots of tacks and staples in it, and tape it with duck tape and set it aside for the trash man.

 - Now that the layer of rug padding under the carpet is exposed, you have to decide what your next step will be.
-Are you planning to put new carpet on the stairs?
+Are you planning to put a new carpet on the stairs?
 Is the padding in good shape?
 If so, you may leave the padding in place and continue down the stairs, removing just the old carpet.
 Also, if you are planning to re-carpet, you may leave the tack strips in place too if they haven’t gotten damaged in the process.

 - I was planning to stain and paint my stairs, so everything had to go!.
 It is helpful to put a little bucket in close range as there will be lots of tacks and staples flying everywhere.
 Lots of dust too.
 I ran that vac a lot!

 - The padding is easy to get up.
 It just tears around the tacks and staples which you can come back and get later.